-Heading Aim Actions and Outputs Measurables and Outcomes Timescale To continue to support and inform the work of the National Donation Strategy Group established to help to tackle barriers to egg and sperm donation in the UK.
-Establish Lifecycle website to provide information for donors and recipients about donation and treatment options.
-Continue to provide secretariat and financial support to the Group and generally to facilitate its work, including the 'Lifecycle' campaign.
-Effective approaches developed to raising awareness of donation and improving the care of donors and donor- conceived people in the UK.
-Throughout year To complete a scientific review of safety and efficacy of mitochondria replacement, as requested by Ministers.
-To undertake a scientific review.
-Subsequent policy and licensing advice relating to draft regulations, upon request.
+Heading Aim Actions and Outputs Measurables and Outcomes Timescale To complete a scientific review of safety and efficacy of mitochondria replacement, and any subsequent policy and licensing advice relating to draft regulations, as requested by Ministers.
+To undertake a scientific review, and a subsequent update.
 Report provided to Ministers as requested.
-May 2014 Not yet known To conduct a review of issues with the current storage consent regime and consider future actions.
+Scientific work and briefings delivered as and when asked.
+May 2014 (completed) Update September 2014 Further work in progress now Quality and safety of care To conduct a review of issues with the current storage consent regime and consider future actions, including the impact on the wider consent regime and best practice.
 Information gathering about current practice in clinics with respect to the various types of storage consent.
 Supporting clinics to improve knowledge and understanding of storage consent issues.
 The HFEA gains an understanding of current practice in clinics and the amount of variation in this.
 Clinics' understanding of storage consent issues and forms is improved, reducing their vulnerability to legal risks.
 Patients and donors have a better experience of being asked for storage consent, and feel fully informed.
 The HFEA is in a position to identify any future work that may be needed on the wider consent regime in future business years.
-September 2014 March 2015 March 2015
+November 2014 March 2015 March 2015